-Using the controls If controls covering the whole intensity range are available, we can normalize our data according to them.
+Using the controls If controls covering the whole intensity range are available, we can normalize our data using them.
 For controls for which the expression level in both channels is expected to be the same, a non-linear function can be fitted to the (A,M) plot of the controls and used to correct the entire data set.
-However, because the number of controls available per
+However, because the number of controls available per slide is usually not very large, we do not recommend to fit a LOWESS function but a more general method such as Levenberg-Marquardt (Marquardt (1963)).
+The model used will be in most of the cases a quadratic function.